sciencePeptideDeck

 Retatrutide Dosing Schedule: Complete Guide to Weekly Doses and Titration

-The retatrutide dosing schedule starts at 1 mg weekly and increases every 4 weeks until reaching 8 to 12 mg.
-Most people begin with 1 mg for the first month, then move to 2 mg, 4 mg, 8 mg, and finally 12 mg as their maintenance dose.
-This gradual increase helps your body adjust and reduces side effects like nausea.
+The retatrutide dosage starts at 1 mg weekly — the recommended retatrutide starting dose for beginners — and increases every 4 weeks until reaching the maintenance dose of 8 to 12 mg.
+Most people follow this retatrutide dosing schedule: 1 mg (beginner starting dose), then 2 mg, 4 mg, 8 mg, and finally 12 mg.
+This gradual retatrutide dose escalation helps your body adjust and minimizes side effects like nausea.
+Use the retatrutide dosage chart below for a full week-by-week breakdown.

 Below you'll find the full breakdown: weekly dose amounts, how long each phase lasts, what results to expect at different doses, and practical tips for managing side effects.